 So lockdown.
 That old chestnut.
-How we all doing with that?
-Stay Home.
-Protect the NHS.
-Save Lives.
-The voice of actor Mark Strong echoing round our heads.
-Think it’s his voice anyway.
-Whoever came up with that slogan must be well chuffed with themselves.
+Stay Home, Protect the NHS, Save Lives.
+The voice of actor Mark Strong echoing round our heads (think it’s his voice anyway.)
+Whoever came up with that slogan must be very pleased with themselves.
 But this is our new life.
 The ‘New Norm’.
-To start with I watched the news regularly.
-Then stopped around week 3.
+To start with I watched the news regularly, then stopped around week 3.
 It wasn’t giving me anything.
 No clarity.
-I know what’s happening without needing to watch the bumbling mess of a PM we have.
-And I can just watch Matt Lucas for the updates anyway.
-What I can do is contribute in the way I can.
+I know what’s happening without needing the PM updates (and I can just watch Matt Lucas for the latest news anyway…) But what I can do is contribute in the way I can.
 To share and offer, and to spread and sprinkle moments of joy in the form of dance.

 When lockdown hit we were half way through our 2nd block of 50+ Contemporary Dance Sheffield classes.
 With a gentle nudge from one of my dancers, I took the plunge to transfer the classes online.
 She had experience using zoom and put me on track to a webinar so that I could quickly get to grips with the basics.

 I decided to offer three classes per week as opposed to one due to many of my participants being in the high risk category (and to keep me sane with a weekly structure!)
 I wanted to provide regular opportunities for engagement, connection and creativity.
 I was skeptical and had many thoughts before starting and as we progressed through those first few weeks:

 - Should the sessions be live or pre recorded?

 - Can the online medium offer a valued experience rather than a substitute

 - How to maintain best practice, high professional standards and duty of care as a facilitator

 - How to place the Value – should sessions be donation based or charged?

 - Security – getting zoom bombed in week 1 made this a top priority